 FYI the words starch and flour, in this case, are interchangeable.
-Meaning that arrowroot starch and arrowroot flour are the same thing and tapioca starch and tapioca flour are the same thing.
+Meaning that arrowroot starch and arrowroot flour are the same and tapioca starch and tapioca flour are the same.
 You’ll notice that the ingredients listed at the bottom of the nutrition facts are listed in order of quantity.

 That means the ingredient that has the most is listed first and the one that has the least amount is listed last.
 Meaning that the Paleo flour has the most almond flour, the second most arrowroot starch, the third most coconut flour and the least amount of tapioca flour.
 I believe that is a rule established by the FDA.
 Correct me if I’m wrong.

 I have read reviews about Bob’s Red Mill Paleo flour and everyone loves it.
 Sometimes they just use it in a regular recipe and sub it out instead of wheat flour.
 They say it cooks to a nice golden brown when they make pancakes.
 They like it for a lot of different baked goods.

 There is one thing they DID NOT LIKE about it.
 That’s the price.
 When you think about it, it is VERY expensive.
 Right now it is $15 a pound.
 That’s more than steak; that’s ridiculous.
 I understand that the ingredients are expensive, and I bake it myself, but I consider it a splurge and try not to use it too often.